glenndehaan/glenndehaan-website/README.md

 - Run `npm run build` in the root folder

 ## Docker
-- Code from master is build by Docker Hub
+- Code from master is build by GitHub actions
 - Builds can be pulled by using this command: `docker pull glenndehaan/glenndehaan-website`

 ## License